zhaohb/moondream2-ov/README.md

 python3 test_ov_moondream2.py -m /path/to/moondream2 -o /path/to/moondream2_ov -d GPU.1

 #output
-OpenVINO version
+INFO:nncf:NNCF initialized successfully.
+Supported frameworks detected: torch, onnx, openvino OpenVINO version
- 2024.4.0-16249-d604f1d8b2a
+ 2024.5.0-16678-090da7b5376
-The attention mask is not set and cannot be inferred from input because pad token is same as eos token.
-As a consequence, you may observe unexpected behavior.
+The attention mask is not set and cannot be inferred from input because pad token is same as eos token.As a consequence, you may observe unexpected behavior.
 Please pass your input's `attention_mask` to obtain reliable results.
- The image shows a simple, minimalist desk setup with a laptop on a white surface, a lamp, and a patterned rug on the floor.
+ The image shows a modern, minimalist desk with a laptop on top, a lamp on the left side, and a rug on the right side.
- The image shows a white desk with a laptop on top, positioned against a gray wall with a patterned rug on the floor.

-Inputs len 743, First token latency: 296.71 ms, Output len 26, Avage token latency: 31.20 ms visin latency: 173.64 ms, embeds latency : 0.86 ms e2e latency:  1282.3543029953726

 ```
 ### Note:
 After the command is executed, the IR of OpenVINO will be saved in the directory /path/to/moondream2_ov.
 If the existence of /path/to/moondream2_ov is detected, the model conversion process will be skipped and the IR of OpenVINO will be loaded directly.